Why should I vaccinate my puppy?

 Puppy vaccination schedule*

-*depending on the brand of vaccine used
+*depending on the brand of vaccine used, your vet will tailor a vaccine program for your pet.

 6-8 weeks | First vaccination | Distemper, hepatitis, and parvovirus |